clab/dynet/examples/reinforcement-learning/README.md

 ### Demo results
 <img src="./results/stand_still.gif" width="200"> <img src="./results/move.gif" width="200"> <img src="./results/hopforward.gif" width="200">

-In the Mujoco game, the two-leg robot is supposed to be trained not to fall down and to move forward as fast as possible.
+In the Mujoco game, the action space is **continuous**.
+The two-leg robot is supposed to be trained not to fall down and to move forward as fast as possible.
 The above three different strategies learned by the bot are *standing still*, *moving slowly* and *hopping forward*.
 The corresponding rewards of these strategies in the 'Walker2d-v2' environment is around 1050, 1200 and 1600, respectively, compared to random policies which get 1.7 in average.